-- Sealed sources defined in UAC R313-12 as "radioactive material that is permanently bonded or fixed in a capsule or matrix designed to prevent release and dispersal of the radioactive material under the most severe conditions which are likely to be encountered in normal use and handling" (e.g., instrument calibration check sources, smoke detectors, nuclear density gauges, etc.). - Radioactive waste which is classified as Class B, Class C, or Greater Than Class C waste. - Solid waste containing unauthorized free liquids. - Waste material that is readily capable of detonation, of explosive decomposition, reactive at standard temperature and pressure, or reactive with water or air. - Waste materials that contain or are capable of generating quantities of toxic gases, vapors, or fumes harmful to persons transporting, handling, or disposing of the waste. - Waste materials that are pyrophoric.
+- Sealed sources defined in UAC R313-12 as "radioactive material that is permanently bonded or fixed in a capsule or matrix designed to prevent release and dispersal of the radioactive material under the most severe conditions which are likely to be encountered in normal use and handling" (e.g., instrument calibration check sources, nuclear density gauges, etc.).
+The flow chart in Figure 3-3 provides further guidance on determining when items should be considered a sealed source for disposal purposes. - Radioactive waste which is classified as Class B, Class C, or Greater Than Class C waste. - Solid waste containing unauthorized free liquids. - Waste material that is readily capable of detonation, of explosive decomposition, reactive at normal pressure and temperature, or reactive with water or air. - Waste materials that contain or are capable of generating quantities of toxic gases, vapors, or fumes harmful to persons transporting, handling, or disposing of the waste. - Waste materials that are pyrophoric.
 Pyrophoric materials contained in wastes must be treated, prepared, and packaged to be nonflammable.
-Neither pyrophoric solids, or potentially pyrophoric solids as defined below may be accepted: - Ignitable (pyrophoric) solids: solid substances that under normal conditions (~standard temperature and pressure) are capable of causing fire through friction, absorption of moisture, or spontaneous chemical change; or can be ignited readily and when ignited burns vigorously and persistently. - Potentially ignitable (pyrophoric) solids: solid substances in which shavings or other small particles that may be generated through management of the material meets the definition of an ignitable material.
+Neither pyrophoric solids, or potentially pyrophoric solids as defined below may be accepted: - Ignitable (pyrophoric) solids: solid substances that under normal conditions (~standard temperature and pressure) are capable of causing fire through friction, absorption of moisture, or spontaneous chemical change; or can be ignited readily and when ignited burns vigorously and persistently.

+• Potentially ignitable (pyrophoric) solids: solid substances in which shavings or other small particles that may be generated through management of the material meets the definition of an ignitable material.

-Note: As mentioned in Section 3.1.13, Reactive Metals may be accepted for treatment on a case by case basis under certain conditions.
+Note: As mentioned in Section 3.1.16, Reactive Metals may be accepted for treatment on a case-bycase basis under certain conditions.
 Technical Services staff may be contacted to determine deactivation at EnergySolutions is a viable alternative.